AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/collectgarbage.md

   title: collectgarbage()
 ---

-Lua performs automatic memory management through garbage collection (GC).
-This means you do not need to explicitly allocate or free memory.
+Lua performs automatic memory management through garbage collection (GC), meaning you do not need to explicitly allocate or free memory.
 Lua's garbage collector automatically tracks memory usage, identifying and reclaiming memory used by objects that are no longer accessible in the program.

 ### How It Works